There're two types of payment methods: online and offline.

 To allow your customers pay online while they're scheduling an appointment with you, you should connect Stripe to your Inita site:

-- in your Inita dashboard, go to Clients>Payments,
+- in your Inita dashboard, navigate to Payment methods page,

 - click Connect next to Stripe.
 You'll be redirected to Stripe website,